openml/services/README.md

 ```

 ## Endpoints
+> [!TIP]
+> If you change any port, make sure to change it for all services!
+The elasticsearch config, for instance, needs to know the port of the frontend (for CORS).

 When you spin up the docker-compose, you'll get these endpoints:
 - *Frontend*: localhost:5000
 - *Database*: localhost:3306, filled with test data.